 The International Student Management Office deals with the nitty-gritty of securing housing for the officers, and all of the officers receive a per diem payment from our office or their own Governments.
 They do not need housing, and they don't need money!

 What they do need, however, is your time, your guidance, and your friendship.

-A sponsor serves as a logistical guide for an international officer who may be in the U.S. for the first time, and sometimes brining their spouses and their children.
+A sponsor serves as a logistical guide for an international officer who may be in the U.S. for the first time, and sometimes brings their spouse and their children.
 The officers frequently land in the U.S. on a Saturday and are in class at NDU on Monday.
-The officers and their families may get very overwhelmed.
+The officers and their families can get very overwhelmed.
 It's important for our Sponsors to understand that the first month of Sponsorship is when the officer will need the most logistical support, and should be sure to be readily available.
 Some examples of logistical help include:

 - Advising the officer and family regarding safety, American customs and traditions to include tipping/showing gratitude and use of American slang, idioms, and figures of speech